-Metanoia Retreats and Courses
+Metanoia Retreats Podcasts and Courses

 That Detail Traditional Catholic Biblical Spirituality

-If you are a Parish Priest who wishes to run parish retreats for your parishioners, or a lay person wishing to lead groups of likeminded Catholics, or making the retreat alone or with the rest of your family at home, please contact our director, Sr Bernadine for more details at info@metanoia.org.uk
+If you are a Parish Priest who wishes to run Metanoia Retreats for Clergy, Religious and the Laity for your parishioners, or a lay person wishing to lead groups of likeminded Catholics, or wish to make the retreat alone or with the rest of your family at home, please contact our director, Sr Bernadine for more details info@metanoia.org.uk

 Patron of Metanoia Retreats: